yousefelassal/quote-cron/README.md

 > Applause is a receipt, not a bill.

 > I am building a fire, and everyday I train, I add more fuel.
 At just the right moment, I light the match.

+> Friendship is certainly the finest balm for the pangs of disappointed love.